 - We offer a rich, progressive, broad and balanced curriculum for the children which includes high quality gardening, music, dance and gymnastic sports provision

-- We offered a varied program of clubs before and after school
+- We offer a varied program of clubs before and after school

 - We offer outstanding before and after school club provision